ipvm-wg/spec/job/README.md

 >
 > — Jerome Saltzer & M. Frans Kaashoek, Principles of Computer System Design

 While higher-level interfaces over IPVM Jobs MAY be used, ultimately configuration is the UI at this level of abstraction.
 The core use cases are moving jobs and tasks between machines, logging, and execution.

-IPVM Jobs aim to provide a computational model with a clear contract ("few if any surprises") for the programmer.
+IPVM Jobs aim to provide a computational model with a clear contract ("few if any surprises") for the programmer, while limiting verbosity.
 IPVM jobs follow the [convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration) philosophy with defaults and cascading configuration.

 ## 1.3 Security Considerations